ChurchTrac Logo

 Check Printing Options

 You can change the printing positions on your checks by adjusting the positioning of the fields.
-Click on the "Printing Options" button, which opens up a window to allow position adjustment on the check.
+Select the "Printing Options" button, which opens up a window to allow position adjustment on the check.
 This is strictly done by trial and error, as your printer's alignment differs from one brand to another.
 Use a blank sheet of paper when you're adjusting the alignment and printing the test results, NOT the real check paper.
 Then hold it up to the light with the actual check behind it to compare and make sure it lines up.
 Make necessary adjustments, then print out a test run on another blank sheet.

 To raise or lower a field, adjust the vertical position.
 All vertical positions are measured in inches from the top of the check.
 Smaller numbers will move the field higher on the check, and larger numbers will move the field position further down on the check.
 To move the field left or right, adjust the horizontal position.
 All horizontal positions are measured in inches from the left side of the check.
 In this case, smaller numbers will move the field to the left, and larger numbers will move the field to the right.